Professor Alan Marcus

 - Visiting Fellow, Centre for Research in the Arts, Social Sciences and Humanities, University of Cambridge

-- Life Fellow, Clare Hall, University of Cambridge
+- Life Member, Clare Hall, University of Cambridge

 - Fellow, Royal Historical Society